 Keep Your Balance

-Did you know that our ears not only help us to hear, but also perform a host of other functions?
-One of the most important functions of the human ear is to help us keep our balance.
+Did you know that our ears are not only responsible for just our hearing?
+Another primary function of the human ear is to help us keep our balance.

 Surprised?
 Read on to find out how.